 This plant is a fun and funky green plant.
 It has a gorgeous shiny sheen.
 The oval leaves grow to be bigger than average.
 Unlike many other Monsteras, this one doesn’t have holes in the leaves.

-The Monstera obliqua plant is hard to find on the market like the Monstera adansonii var. laniata.
-It produces large leaves with large holes.
+The Monstera obliqua plant is still not easy to find on the market and much rarer compared to Monstera adansonii var. laniata, although this plant has become more available in recent times.
+Its most well know type is the Monstera Obliqua Peru that produces largely fenestrations leaves.
 It makes you wonder how the leaves stay together.

 The Monstera pinnatipartita plant grows to be tall.
 And the leaves grow to be pretty large as they fan out from the plant.